danielepantaleone/b3-plugin-location/README.md

 ## Description

-This plugin adds geolocation capability to the Big Brother Bot.<br />
-It retrieves geolocation data for every client using http://ip-api.com/ API system.
+This plugin adds geolocation capability to the Big Brother Bot by using http://ip-api.com/ API system.

-* *NOTE #1*: since version 1.5 this plugin works only with b3 1.10-dev or higher: http://files.cucurb.net/b3/daily/
-* *NOTE #2*: this plugin works differently from the CountryFilter Plugin (by courgette) since it doesn't have filtering capabilities but it provides only geolocation information.

 ## How to install